mottaquikarim/pycontent/content/intro/faq.md

 Homework will be announced during class and on Slack every week.

 Also, you can go to the [Homework](https://mottaquikarim.github.io/pycontent/#in/homework) section to see a list of each homework assignment, the day it was assigned, and its due date.
 Typically, each assignment is due at 6pm on the day of the next class.

-### How do I submit my homework?

-1. If you have not done so already, append your name to your PYTH122 folder like so: PYTH122_TaqKarim.
-This is where all your files should be stored.
-2. Share this folder (with edit access) with your Instructor and IA via Google Drive *and send them the link over Slack*.
-3. Append your name to your homework file(s) the same way: dict_psets_TaqKarim.ipynb.
-4. DM your Instructor and IA on Slack to let them know you have finished the homework assignment.
-Since you already shared your folder link, they should be able to go straight to your folder and access the files.

-If you need more info on what "your PYTH122 folder" is and how to share it, go to the section named "Practice Problem Source Files" on the [Class Info](https://mottaquikarim.github.io/PYTH122/#in/intro/class_info) page.

 ### How and when will we receive feedback on our work?